Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 #### **S3**

-1. Create an S3 bucket in the same region as your cluster using the following command (replacing `YOUR-BUCKET-NAME` with a name of your choice):
+1. Create an S3 bucket in the same region as your cluster (replace `YOUR-BUCKET-NAME` with a name of your choice):

     ```bash
     aws s3 mb s3://YOUR-BUCKET-NAME
     ```

-2. Enable versioning using the following command (replacing `YOUR-BUCKET-NAME` with the name you chose in the previous step):
+2. Enable versioning (replace `YOUR-BUCKET-NAME` with the name you chose in the previous step):

     ```bash
     aws s3api put-bucket-versioning --bucket YOUR-BUCKET-NAME --versioning-configuration Status=Enabled
     ```

-3. Find the name of the role used by the nodes by running the following command (replacing `YOUR-CLUSTER-NAME` with the name you gave your cluster):
+3. Find the name of the role used by the nodes (replace `YOUR-CLUSTER-NAME` with the name you gave your cluster):

     ```bash
     aws eks describe-nodegroup --cluster-name YOUR-CLUSTER-NAME --nodegroup-name linux-nodes --query "nodegroup.nodeRole" --output text
     ```

-4. In the [IAM console](https://console.aws.amazon.com/iam/home) find the role discovered in the previous step and create a new inline policy (highlighted in the screenshot below) using the JSON content below (replacing `YOUR-BUCKET-NAME` with the name you chose in the step 1):
+4. In the [IAM console](https://console.aws.amazon.com/iam/home) find the role discovered in the previous step.
+Create a new inline policy (highlighted in the screenshot below) using the JSON content below (replace `YOUR-BUCKET-NAME` with the name you chose in the step 1):

     ```json
     {